WeRoad logo

 Three real prompts pulled from our database.

-Tell me about a time you took initiative to solve a problem or improve a process that wasn't explicitly part of your job description.
-What was the situation, what did you do, and what was the outcome?
+Tell me about a time you had to deal with a difficult customer or client.
+How did you handle the situation, and what was the outcome?

 + many more questions, signals, and worked examples